Hiroshima marks 80 years since atomic bombing as aging survivors worry about growing nuke threat

 “Our biggest challenge now is to change, even just a little, nuclear weapons states that give us the cold shoulder,” the organization said in its statement.

-About 55,000 people, including representatives from a record 120 countries and regions, including Russia and Belarus, were expected to attend the ceremony.
+About 55,000 people, including representatives from a record 120 countries and regions, including Russia and Belarus, attended the ceremony.
 A minute of silence was held while a peace bell rang out at 8:15 a.m., the time when a U.S. B-29 dropped the bomb on the city.

 Japanese Prime Minister Shigeru Ishiba, the city’s mayor and other officials laid flowers at the cenotaph.
 Dozens of white doves, a symbol of peace, were released after the mayor’s speech.